Dual Primary Artists

 Impact

-Cross-platform funnel conversion reached 51.8% - significantly above the 47% initial target.
-Role conflicts dropped, reducing ops escalations for metadata fixes.
-The guest artist entity model was adopted for future collaboration features.
+Cross-platform funnel conversion reached 51.8%, above the 47% initial target.
+Role conflicts dropped measurably, reducing ops escalations for metadata fixes after submission.

 What's Next

-Labels-specific implementation is next - labels need different permissions and workflow patterns for managing dual primary artists across their roster.
+Labels-specific implementation is next.
+Labels need different permission structures and workflow patterns for managing dual primary artists across their roster.
 Integration with Waterfall Releases for dual primary support in staggered release strategies.